wildfly-extras/wildfly-cassandra/README.md

 `mvn clean install`

-This will also create a cassandra-module.zip, that can be installed on Wildfly:
+This will also create a wildfly-cassandra-module.zip, that can be installed on Wildfly:

-`unzip target/cassandra-module.zip -d $WILDFLY_HOME`
+`unzip target/wildfly-cassandra-module.zip -d $WILDFLY_HOME`

 This will add an additional module that contains the cassandra extension and subsystem:

-`modules/system/layers/base/org/wildfly/cassandra/main/`
+`modules/system/layers/base/org/wildfly/extension/cassandra/main/`

 ### Package Contents

-The following contents will be installed when you unpack the cassandra-module.zip:
+The following contents will be installed when you unpack the wildfly-cassandra-module.zip:

 <pre>
  bin/nodetool (1)
- modules/system/layers/base/org/wildfly/cassandra/main/module.xml (2)
+ modules/system/layers/base/org/wildfly/extension/cassandra/main/module.xml (2)
- modules/system/layers/base/org/wildfly/cassandra/main/*.jar (3)
+ modules/system/layers/base/org/wildfly/extension/cassandra/main/*.jar (3)
  standalone/configuration/standalone-cassandra.xml (4)
  domain/configuration/cassandra-domain.xml (5)
  domain/configuration/cassandra-host.xml (6)